KxSystems/docs/docs/wp/disaster-management/index.md

 ### Model fitting

-Now the categorical and textual data has been converted into a numerical representation, it must be split into a training and testing set.
-This is done in order to maintain separation of the data, in order to allow the results to be judged fairly.
-This is completed as follows:
+Once the categorical and textual data had been converted into a numerical representation, it was split into a training and testing set.
+This is done in order to maintain separation of the data, such that results could be judged fairly.
+This was completed as follows:

 ```q
 // train-test split binary data